 Health - Food - Science - Community

-Heavy alcohol drinkers are more likely to develop colorectal cancer than non-consumers of alcoholic beverages.
+Moderate and heavy drinkers of alcohol are more likely to develop laryngeal cancer than non-consumers of alcoholic beverages.

 A surge in the risk of cancers of the head, neck, liver, pharynx, larynx, mouth, pancreas, and esophagus is associated with heavy drinking of alcohol.